-Between 2007 and 2010, CHANGE (a national organisation campaigning for equal rights of people with learning disabilities) undertook research in collaboration with the University of Leeds using Big Lottery Funding.
+A report evaluating the views of young people with learning disabilities by CHANGE, a national organisation campaigning for equal rights of people with learning disabilities, undertook research using the Big Lottery Fund between 2007 and 2010, in collaboration with the University of Leeds.
 Using drama role play, interviewing parents of young people with learning disabilities and talking to groups of teachers, the following recommendations were drawn up to inform areas where change is needed: there needs to be more accessible information about sexual health available; there should be more support for young people with learning disabilities about sex and relationships and similar support for the parents of young people with learning disabilities; families from black and minority ethnic communities should get the right support; young people with learning disabilities need more chances to meet with friends and be independent; people should see sex education for people with learning disabilities as important; there needs to be better training for professionals about sex educations; and, young people with learning disabilities have a right to sex education (CHANGE, 2009).

 ChaMPs Public Health Network (Cheshire and Merseyside) outlined a number of ways in which it is important to consider the needs of young people with a physical and/or learning disability in sexual health promotion.
-They suggest a number of tips, some of which can be applied to adults with a learning disability where appropriate.
+They suggest a number of things, some of which can be applied to adults with a learning disability where appropriate.
 See box 7.3 below.